 Q: What is considered a General Biology course?

 A: General Biology courses are commonly named General, Cellular, Molecular, or Human Biology.
 These courses will be considered as meeting the General Biology prerequisite.
 Labs are recommended, but not required.
 Biochemistry will not be accepted as a biology course and can only be used to satisfy the chemistry requirement.

 Q: What is considered a Chemistry course?

 A: Chemistry courses that MEDEX will consider include Biochemistry, Organic, Inorganic, and General Chemistry.
-Biochemistry will not be accepted as a biology course and can only be used to satisfy this requirement.
+Biochemistry will not be accepted as a biology course and can only be used to satisfy the chemistry requirement.

 Q: What is considered a Microbiology course?

 A: Microbiology courses MEDEX accepts will be a general Microbiology course or Microbiology for Health Sciences.
 Microbiology taken as part of a certificate or professional degree training program will not be accepted.
-We recommend 200 level courses when available.
+We recommend 200-level (or higher) courses when available.